Majestic Karavanke Mountains Walk – Slovenia

-4 days of great value self-guided hut-to-hut walking in the Karavanke Mountains, staying in charming mountain huts, with easy-moderate walking tour.
-Discover the wonderful upper Karavanke walking trail through a hidden corner of the Slovenian Alps.
+4 days of great value self-guided hut-to-hut walking in the Karavanke Mountains, staying in charming mountain huts.
+An easy-moderate walking tour.
+Discover the wonderful upper Karavanke walking trail through hidden corners of the Slovenian Alps.

 Vacation Style Holiday Type

 Activity Level Moderate